vitalets/babel-plugin-runtyper/readme.md

 * `allowStringNumberConcat` - allows concatenating of strings and numbers (default: `false`)

 ## Compare to static tools
-Static code analysis is another approach to type checking.
+Static code analysis is also the way to perform type checking in your application.
 For example, there are Microsoft's [TypeScript](http://www.typescriptlang.org) and Facebook's [Flow](https://flowtype.org).
 They can be used together with Runtyper to cover most of cases in both pre-runtime and runtime stages.

-I'am personally a bit confused with static tools as they require extra efforts for:
+But using static tools requires some extra efforts for:
 * Writing annotations (annoying)
 * Integration with third-party libraries (as their API should be also annotated)
-* Processing external data from user / server (many different types and formats)
+* Processing external events from user / server (many different formats)
 * Involving new members (who is not familiar with typed JavaScript)

 Let's take an example from [Flow's get started page](https://flowtype.org/en/docs/getting-started/):